QWE123665/cICA/README.md

 # cICA
-This repo contains code for contrastive ICA algorithms and code for applying algorithms to various datasets.
+This repo contains code for contrastive ICA algorithms and code for comparing cICA algorithms to other algorithms in various datasets.